rizanB/python_dsa/README.md

 ### Acknowledgments

 Many of the ideas in this playlist were inspired by the concepts and principles outlined in Data Structures: From Arrays to Priority Queues.
 I also love the neat aesthetics and it has helped me understand data structures way better than I used to.
+Most illustrations I've used in the playlist are my own (designed in Figma) and so are most of the explanations.
+So, if you find any incorrect ones, that's on me!

 These are the resources that I've used for creating this playlist:

 - Data Structures: From Arrays to Priority Queues, by Wayne Amsbury
 - Artificial Intelligence, 3rd ed. by Stuart J. Russell and Peter Norvig (for search algorithms)
+- Geeksforgeeks.com (I like some explanations here)

-### Checklist
+### Data Structures

 - [x] Linked List
 - [x] Stack
 - [x] Queue
 - [x] Tree
+- [x] Graph
-- [ ] Graph
+- [ ] Hash table

 ### Todo

-- [ ] Implement a graph in Python
+- [ ] Implement hash table in Python
+- [ ] Add algorithms to checklist

 ### Feedback